 Sometimes your zeal and dedication to a TV show turns out to be one big disappointment once it all comes to an end.
-And according to fan fervor over the highly anticipated "Girls" series finale, the HBO show may have already earned that dubious distinction.
-Here are seven examples from some of television's best shows of all time -- which, sadly, also became famous for their epically bad series finales.
+Now that we embark on the 20th anniversary of the widely reviled "Seinfeld" finale episode, here are examples from some of television's best shows of all time -- which, sadly, also became famous for their epically bad series endings.

-The series finale of the beloved "show about nothing" has gone down in history as a big flop.
+The series finale of the beloved "show about nothing," which aired on May 14, 1998, went down in history as an epic flop.
 Jerry (Jerry Seinfeld), George (Jason Alexander), Elaine (Julia Louis-Dreyfus) and Kramer (Michael Richards) end up in prison for violating the "Good Samaritan" law.
 In the last shot, we see Jerry performing stand-up to his fellow inmates.
-It was just weird.
+Fans simply found it weird.

 "How I Met Your Mother"